 This year so far has been one in which it’s hard to take my eyes off the news–but it’s good to give my brain a rest from all the present mayhem by reading some fiction!
-I’m glad I got so many new books for Christmas and, just today, picked up a book I was inspired to request from the library last month.
+I’m glad I got so many new books for Christmas and, just today, picked up a book I was inspired to request from the library last month (The Upstairs Room).

 I’ll admit that I haven’t yet read two of the books I said I was going to read in 2020, and I started but didn’t finish another one.
 It just didn’t seem like the right time.
 I know where they are when I’m ready for them!

 Meanwhile, here are the last few books I read in 2020 and the two in my new stash that I’ve finished already.